-AI agents operate with legitimate credentials, access sensitive data, and take autonomous actions.
-When misused, compromised, or poorly governed, they behave like insiders and introduce a new category of risk.
+AI agents operate with valid credentials, access sensitive data, invoke tools, and take autonomous actions.
+When misused, compromised, or poorly governed, they create insider risk similar to trusted human or machine identities.

 DETECT HIDDEN THREATS